 (2) Kim Jong-Il (1994-2011), eldest son of Kim Il-sung, had been designated successor since 1980.
 Kim #2 master-narrated a pseudo-Confucianist fantasy in which he gifted basic needs to his people.
 He actually provided them mismanaged projects, massive famine, and precipitous economic decline.
 Despite China’s call for Pyongyang “to conform to its denuclearization commitment…and back [return] to the Six Party talks,” the Dear Leader did manage to achieve his father’s goal of an independent nuclear weapon (2006).
 His shift to a songun (military-first) policy compelled mass nationalism (7) for reunification.
 He accepted a US proposal to hold Six-Party Talks (2003-2007), seeing its six rounds and calling its bluff with a nuclear hand (detonation #2, 2009).

 (3) Kim Jong-un (2011-present), youngest son of Kim Jong-il, was named successor comparatively late, in 2009.
 Without the Party connections of the Dear Leader, his byungin policy (2012, para 6) calls for the dual pursuit of economic development and nuclear weapons.
 This ambitious departure from a phased approach probably placates power brokers.
 Kim #3 has met with President Xi Jinping four times, including once in Pyongyang, despite Xi’s objection to nuclear tests (#3 in 2013, #4 and #5 in 2016, #6 in 2017).
 The young leader has had two summits apiece with President Moon Jae-in and President Donald Trump (plus a short-notice meeting) and one with President Vladimir Putin, proposed Four-Party Talks, and now boasts thermonuclear-tipped, solid-fueled intercontinental ballistic missiles.
+Based on US intelligence estimates, Pyongyang may have 30-60 nuclear weapons.

 South Korean administrations have balanced North Korean, American, Chinese and Russian relations by modulating military, economic and political priorities.
 Forty years of military-dominated rule and state capitalism gave way to expanded competition among conservatives, centrists and liberals.
 The practice of sadaejuui and self-reliance included regular use of state domestic violence until democratization took hold in the 1990s.
 Today’s mature democracy retains vestiges of a robust internal security apparatus.
 Bus loads of national police may be spotted in South Korea‘s urban centers, poised more to out-number potential demonstrators than to detect Northern infiltrators.